ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 Manage applications
 -------------------

-Once a container is set up, you can view the installed applications in *Desktop Apps Scope*, or in the *Manage Libertine Containers* menu you can tap the name of the container.
+Once a container is set up, the installed applications are available in the app drawer.
+You can also tap the name of the container in the *Manage Libertine Containers* menu.

 You can also list them via command line::